Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 With prompt attention, you can fix any potential problems before it gets out of hand.

-If your fish seem to be gasping for air or produce air bubbles at the surface of the tank, attempt the following to solve the issue.
+If your fish seem to be gasping for air or producing air bubbles at the surface of the tank, attempt the following to solve the issue.

 • Monitor the water quality.
 Check the quality and efficiency of the filter to rule out any potential problems.